webduvet/firebase-mapper/README.md

 we have no concept of relations - mainly to have references and denormalization the only notiion right now is to decorate the create method owith something relation should be created on create and propagated to DB on write

+#### make a safeSave which will iterate through own properties and save the on e by one
+in case the onject contains a long list

 #### identify object
 how do we know that the object in DB has the same structure?
 It is not guaranteed - all we have is a factory and blueprint so we know what we expect